29 May 2024

 The inboard mounting tab for the tray on the engine mount is of course positioned for the smaller cooler's tray.
 So I used an aluminum standoff to allow the larger tray to capture that tab on the engine mount.
 This standoff is 0.486" and has an AN-13A bolt with a NAS1149F0362P washer at the nut and a NAS1149F0332P washer between the spacer and right tray support.
 Also note that I needed to cut the right oil cooler tray support (analogous to FF-01404A) to clear the SCAT tube for the right heater outlet, hence its odd shape in the image below which shows the design after initial cuts were made and before the final cuts were made.
 Note that you can just see the white prototype #3 of the oil cooler duct sitting on the oil cooler (descriptions of the prototypes are found later in this post).

-Below is the completed larger tray after priming with lightening holes, side brackets and stiffeners and an additional arm to capture the mounting tab on the engine mount.
+Following priming, below is the completed larger tray with lightening holes, side brackets and stiffeners including an additional arm to capture the mounting tab on the engine mount.
 During fabrication and alignment, I was able to clamp and match drill this tray into place level to 0.1 degree.
 It's worth noting that this was the second tray I constructed.
 Though not shown, the first tray I made had the oil cooler positioned too far inboard such that there was no reasonable way to get the SCEET tubing to clear the engine mount.
 Thus it's clear why Van's chose to use a rectangular flange for the SCAT tube connection on FF-01406E for the 5" SCAT tube (visible midway down in this link) whereas for the original design's 4" SCAT tube, FF-01406B is round (visible in the last photo in this link).

 Here is a comparison between my tray and the stock tray.
 This was before I added four additional rivets to better attach the aft side of the two tray supports (those rivets are shown in the above two images).